markushevpro/sidelaunch/README.md

 While it is possible to launch a link with any protocol, creation is limited to the drag'n'drop interface.
 So if you want to create a link to a custom protocol, first create a .lnk or .url file and then add it to the application.

 ### Configuration
+Click on the Sidelaunch icon in the tray and select "Settings".
+In the window that opens, you can easily change the supported settings.

-You can change some parameters in the `data/config.json` file.
+Or you can change some parameters in the `data/config.json` file.
 Not all of them are working, but just a reserve for the future.

 _Default values ​​are specified below_